 HERC believes that to fully realize the potential of technical advances at universities, to meet the expectations of stakeholders, and to create opportunities for retaining students within Idaho, an incubation fund should be established from which technologies that meet specific criteria be incubated to support technology transfer and commercialization.
 These are investments in selected technologies with expectations that the licensing of these technologies will provide benefits to universities and stimulate economic development.

-To be considered, see the FY 18 Incubation Fund Request for Proposal, and submit a proposal if your initiative fits the criteria.
+To be considered, see the FY19 RFP Incubation Fund Program , and submit a proposal if your initiative fits the criteria.

 Research Center Grant Program